MoniMurray/higher_lower/README.md

 Higher Lower is an interactive, fully responsive game of chance.

-The game will generate 5 random numbers between 1-20.
+The game generates 5 random numbers between 1-20.
 A user must sign-in to play the game.
-The user is welcomed, and the first number of 5 is displayed.
+The user is welcomed, five brightly-coloured button icons display in a horizontal row and the first number of 5 is revealed with the remaining 4 numbers hidden behind a *question mark* on each button icon.
 The user must guess whether each consecutive number is Higher or Lower than the previous number.
-The numbers will be kept hidden from the user until they select either the Higher/Lower button to guess the outcome of that number.
+The numbers will be kept hidden from the user until they select either the Higher/Lower clickable button to guess the outcome of that number.
 The game will continue until all numbers have been correctly guessed.

 The user's score is counted and the Correct Answer score is displayed under the game area.